 Article Submitted by Holly Overman-

-For the complete article, see the February 23rd edition of The Lexington Progress.
+For the complete story, see the June 8th edition of The Lexington Progress.